-It’s fair to say that Mr. Mike Manzoori is a national treasure.
+Mr. Mike Manzoori is a national treasure.

-The interview below revolves around a much neglected gem of British skateboarding video history that far too many of you won’t have seen before, simply due to the fact that it was released on VHS in 1994 and had a physical run of only 40 copies.
-Thanks to the positive side of the Pandora’s Box that is the Internet, I’m now able to offer any of you who have an interest in UK skateboarding history the chance to watch Mike’s ‘Sound & Vision’ video in full.
+This interview revolves around a much neglected gem of British skateboarding video history.
+Far too many won’t have seen it before, simply because it was released on VHS in 1994 and had a physical run of only forty copies.
+However, thanks to the positive side of the Pandora’s Box that is the Internet (a perfect pairing with skateboarding nostalgia) we’re now able to offer any of you who have an interest in U.K. skate history the chance to watch Sound & Vision video in full.

-Is this your first ever Whatsapp experience Mike?
+Is this your first ever WhatsApp experience, Mike?

-It’s funny really because with me riding for M-Zone, I’d get cold stares going into Slam at first, (laughing)…
+It’s funny really because with me riding for M-Zone, I’d get cold stares going into Slam at first [laughs]

-Curtis McCann rode for M-Zone back then too, right?
+Curtis McCann rode for M-Zone too, right?

 What have you been up to of late?

-Same old really: filming a lot of skate stuff, as well as working with a few agencies doing some commercial non-skate work.
+Same old, really.
+Filming a lot of skate stuff, as well as working with a few agencies doing some commercial non-skate work.
 Mainly working in skating, but with some other projects going on at the same time.
 Trying to keep busy.

-I think it’s one of the first independent UK skate videos ever actually – maybe not the first as I think Jamie Turnbull’s ‘Wide-Eyed World’ came out the year before in 1993 – but as far as a UK-wide skate video that was available to buy in skate shops across the country, Sound & Vision is one of the earliest.
+It’s maybe not the first independent U.K. video, as I think Jamie Turnbull’s Wide-Eyed World came out in ’93.
+But as far as a U.K.-wide video available in skate shops across the country, Sound & Vision is one of the earliest.

-We literally filmed that in a weekend, edited it together in a day and made a handful of copies.
-Somehow we ended up taking a copy to Harrow Skate Shop at the skatepark and Ray and Gary (who went on to run New Deal Distribution) said, “Make some copies and we’ll sell it.”
-They took a few copies of that video and sold a few to a couple of skate shops…God knows how many, probably like ten or something…
+We literally filmed that in a weekend, edited it in a day and made a handful of copies.
+Somehow we ended up taking a copy to Harrow Skate Shop, at the skatepark.
+Ray and Gary, who went on to run New Deal Distribution, said: “Make some copies and we’ll sell it.”
+They took a few of that video and sold a few to a couple of skate shops.
+God knows how many.
+Probably, like, ten.

 I bought it on VHS from Rollersnakes…